 Use of cell phones or other electronic communication devices by employees during instructional time for other than instructional purposes is strictly forbidden unless specifically approved in advance by the superintendent, building principal, or their designees.
-In addition to the language in this policy, the use of District provided cell phones is governed by Policy 3.28-LICENSED PERSONNEL TECHNOLOGY USE POLICY.

 District staff shall not be given cell phones or computers for any purpose other than their specific use associated with school business.
 School employees who use school issued cell phones and/or computers for non-school purposes, except as permitted by District policy, shall be subject to discipline, up to and including termination.
 School employees who are issued District cell phones due to the requirements of their position may use the phone for personal use on an "as needed" basis provided it is not during instructional time.